danielparthier/Vogt-et-al-2024/README.md

 This repository contains code to model functional activity of opsins based on the spectral density template developed by Govardovskii et al. ([2000](#ref-govardovskii_search_2000)).
-The code estimates spectral density in a Bayesian framework and incorporated hierarchical experimental structure using *Stan* ([Carpenter et al.
+The code estimates spectral density in a Bayesian framework and incorporates hierarchical experimental structure using *Stan* ([Carpenter et al.
 2017](#ref-carpenter_stan_2017); [Stan Development Team 2023](#ref-stanManual)) via *cmdstanr* ([Gabry and Češnovar